PeterSund/xp-ntb-import/README.md

 ### Configuration

-When you add the NTB Import application to your *site*, you have to configure three fields.
+When you add the NTB Import application to your *site*, you have to configure four fields.

  1. Folder where articles are stored
  2. Publisher id (8 digit number from NTB)
  3. Channels (8 digit number from NTB)
+ 4. Fetch all articles (Not recommend to toggle for hourly cron-jobs, use with manual imports)

 ### Manual Article Import